Two Fed officials see no case for rate cut now; Kaplan 'open-minded'

 George and Boston Fed President Eric Rosengren were the two voting panelists who dissented, wanting to hold rates steady.

-But a "couple" of participants favoured an even deeper half-percentage-point cut to help lift inflation towards the Fed's target and thwart fallout from global trade tensions, and a larger number - characterized in the meeting minutes as "several" - favoured no change at all.
+But a "couple" of participants favored an even deeper half-percentage-point cut to help lift inflation toward the Fed's target and thwart fallout from global trade tensions.
+A larger number - characterized in the meeting minutes as "several" - favored no change at all.

-(Story corrected to say 10-year U.S. Treasury yields are lower than the Fed's target rate in paragraph 14)
+Only a selection of Fed officials who participate in the rate-setting meetings get a vote.

+(This story has been refiled to delete an extraneous apostrophe from headline)

-(Additional reporting by Ann Saphir in Jackson Hole, Wyo., Kanishka Singh in Bengaluru, and Jason Lange, Tim Ahmann, Makini Brice and Doina Chiacu in Washington; Editing by Paul Simao)
+(Reporting by Trevor Hunnicut in Jackson Hole, Wyo.; Additional reporting by Ann Saphir in Jackson Hole, Wyo., Kanishka Singh in Bengaluru, and Jason Lange, Tim Ahmann, Makini Brice and Doina Chiacu in Washington; Editing by Paul Simao and Leslie Adler)

 By Trevor Hunnicutt